surbhi84/Triangles_mark12/README.md

 * Consists of gif,images and font styles.
 * Named after the archaic term for the triangle, Trigon.
 * The 3 in the name signifies of the three sides.
+* Contains a footer with links to the developers social handles

 ## Technologies
 * Html